awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 1. On the **Parameter Groups** page, choose **Create Cluster Parameter Group**\.

 1. In the **Create Cluster Parameter Group** dialog box, choose a parameter group family\.
 Then enter a parameter group name and a parameter group description\.
-For more information about naming constraints for parameter groups, see [Limits in Amazon Redshift](amazon-redshift-limits.md)\.
+For more information about naming constraints for parameter groups, see [Quotas and limits in Amazon Redshift](amazon-redshift-limits.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/parameter-group-create-10.png)

 1. Choose **Create**\.

-## Modifying a Parameter Group<a name="parameter-group-modify"></a>
+## Modifying a parameter group<a name="parameter-group-modify"></a>

  You can modify parameters to change the parameter settings and WLM configuration properties\.